 Applying for National Guard and Reservist Benefits

 Reimbursements for travel costs to attend VUB meetings and events

 Payment of most fees required for admissions applications, entrance examinations, and educational testing

 Referrals to locally available resources

-To qualify for services offered through Veterans Upward Bound, a service member must meet one of the following:
+To qualify for services offered through Veterans Upward Bound, a veteran or service member must meet one of the following:

 1) Served on active duty as a member of the Armed Forces of the United States for a period of more than 180 days and was discharged or released under conditions other than dishonorable;